poursal/srp6a-php/README.md

 ```

 If all test pass should output a final line such as `OK (xx tests, yyy assertions)`.
 If not raise an issue with the verbose output of the phpunit command and the output of `phpinfo();` on your system.

+If you find that the code runs slow in a server it is likely that the `pear/math_biginteger` library cannot find a native implimentation.
+It uses the GMP or BCMath extensions, if available, and an internal implementation, otherwise.
+The fix is to install one of those extensions so that the very large number math is done at native speed rather than scripting speed.

 ## License